LockeZz/webhook101/README.md

 In noob words, when some event happen, we want to notify all subscribers.
 An event here take it quite literally, i.e. "a successful payment", "a user updated his profile" etc. A subscriber are "people" who want to get notified when these thing happen.
 So, whenever the event trigger, subscriber will get "NOTIFIED".

 ## GETTING STARTED

+Pre-requisite: Please make sure you have a redis server install in your macine for sidekiq to work.

 ```
 $ rails new webhook101 --api --database postgresql --skip-active-storage --skip-action-cable
 ```